-The city of Takshashila was one of the major cities in Mauryan Empire.
-Main reasons were location of city and existence of the great University of Takshashila.
-The viceroy of the North-western provinces had his headquarters at Taxila, from where he seems to have controlled Afganistan, Sindh.[ref]
+The city of Takshashila was one of the major cities in the Mauryan Empire.
+The main reasons were the location of city and the existence of the great University of Takshashila.
+The viceroy of the North-western provinces had his headquarters at Taxila, from where he seemed to have controlled Afghanistan and Sindh.[ref]

-University of Takshashila was greatly influenced by the Vedic culture and their philosophy.
+The University of Takshashila was greatly influenced by the Vedic culture and its philosophy.
 Approximately 10500 students were studied in Takshashila and taught by nearly 2000 teachers.
-The students came from within India and outside (Egypt, Iraq, Greece, Syria, Turkey and China).
+The students came from within India and outside (Egypt, Iraq, Greece, Syria, Turkey, and China).
 Students were admitted to University after passing the examination which was taken by teachers.

-The entry age of University was sixteen years.
-Students were free to have a choice for selecting any subjects.
-Takshashila was specialized in the study of medicine (Ayurveda) and surgery, and had taken seven years to complete graduation.
-Kautilya (minister of Chandragupta Maurya), Charaka (Father of Surgery) and Panini (a well-known grammatical) were also students of Takshashila.
+The entry age for University was sixteen years.
+Students were free to have a choice in selecting any subjects.
+Takshashila specialized in the study of medicine (Ayurveda) and surgery and had taken seven years to complete graduation.
+Kautilya (minister of Chandragupt Maurya), Charaka (Father of Surgery), and Panini (a well-known grammatical) were also students of Takshashila.

 The Buddhist texts mention many stories about the university.
 Few are given as follows.